Trying to find fun activities for kids when the weather outside is anything but pleasant?

 This craft project is definitely going to require a little help from you, but the end result is a lot of fun.

 What you’re looking to do here is build an accordion style “monster” that can be manipulated to bite things.
 Made entirely out of craft sticks (the extra wide ones are best), a couple of brads, and some heavy duty cardboard – not to mention colored markers or paints – these monsters can be designed and cooked up by the children that you help build.

 The idea is to combine the craft sticks into a crisscrossing pattern that can flex open and shut thanks to the brads.
 At the opposite end you attach the face of the monster the children have created, again sticking a brad in the middle of the job so that it can hinge when they work the sticks in back.

-The odds are pretty good that if you have a couple of young children in your home you have a lot of dried up markers, marker caps, and other little bits and bobs that you can turn into tiny characters for a finger puppet show the children put on.
+The odds are pretty good that if you have a couple of young children in your home you have a lot of bits and bobs around.
+Dried up markers, marker caps, and other things you can turn into tiny characters for a finger puppet show the children put on.

 Encourage your children to seek out these little “ingredients” and neatly organize them in a pile.
-This does double duty, as it gets all of the raw materials you need to build your own finger puppets while at the same time gets these children to organize their craft boxes while removing some of the clutter.
+This does double duty.
+One, you'll get all of the raw materials you need to build your own finger puppets.
+The best part, your children will do some picking up and organizing while removing some of the clutter.

 From here, let their imaginations go crazy as they draw and design different faces and different characters on these caps and write up markers then you can glue on pieces of hair (made of string or yarn), felt clothing pieces and accessories, or otherwise dress them up however you like.